ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 5. On the TAM side, the TEEP/HTTP Server receives the HTTP POST request, and calls the TEEP implementation's "ProcessConnect" API.

-6. The TEEP implementation generates a TEEP message (where typically GetDeviceStateRequest is the first message) and passes it to the TEEP/HTTP Server.
+6. The TEEP implementation generates a TEEP message (where typically QueryRequest is the first message) and passes it to the TEEP/HTTP Server.

 7. The TEEP/HTTP Server sends an HTTP successful response with